If you have any questions about Wombat & Poss, please let me know! Here’s some information that might help you out.

 Which organisations do you support with your donations?

-I made a commitment to give monthly donations to a number of organisations that support wildlife, the environment and social justice causes.
-I currently support the following:
+I make small monthly donations to a number of organisations that support wildlife, the environment and social justice causes.
+Last year, I was thrilled my tiny business was able to donate around $1,300 to support the following:

 - Asylum Seeker Resource Centre provide a range of support and advocacy services for asylum seekers.